mikkohei13/redmine-dashboard/readme.md

 This pulls an image from Docker Hub and runs it.
 If you want to build the image locally, do `docker build` and `docker run` with parameters of your choice.

-Then access the service, setting project number & user numbers and names as GET-parameters:
+Then access the service, setting project number & user numbers and names as GET parameters:

     http://example.com:85/?projectnumber={project_number}&users={user_number}:{user_name}/{user_number}:{user_name}

+To see also unassigned issues, add user to the GET parameters:

+    none:Unassigned

 Todo
 ====